 \section{Massless and massive particle geodesics}

 We aim to study the stability of this theory.
 To this end, we calculate the Lyapunov exponent based on this setup.
-The principal Lyapunov exponent $\lambda$ is defined in terms of the second derivative of the effective potential governing radial motion $V_r$, \be \lambda=\sqrt{\frac{V_r''}{2 \dot{t}^2}}\,, \ee where $t$ is coordinate time.
-The prime stands for derivative with respect to areal radius $r$.
-The Lyapunov exponent is valid for many spacetimes and geodesics, including stationary spherically symmetric spacetimes and equatorial orbits in the geometry of higher-dimensional rotating black hole solutions.
+We begin by employing the Lagrangian formalism for geodesic motion \cite{Chandrasekhar:579245}.
+In the spherically symmetric spacetime described by Eq. (\ref{eq:spherical}), the Lagrangian may be expressed as